bwys14/InterviewTask/README.md

 (mandatory, no default value)
 - -rdict / --rename_dict - json string defining mapping between the column to be filtered and values to be used for filtering\
 (optional, default value: '{\"id\": \"client_identifier\", \"btc_a\": \"bitcoin_address\", \"cc_t\": \"credit_card_type\"}')
-- -fdict / --filter_dict - json string defining mapping between old column name and new column name to be used in final output\
+- -fdict / --filter_dict - json string defining mapping between column and values to be considered for filtering\
 (optional, default value: '{\"country\": [\"Netherlands\", \"United Kingdom\"]}')

 ## Input usage hints